meerk40t/meerk40t/README.md

 ---

-Currently at Phase 1-2.
+Currently working on Phase 1.
 You can use it, there are no know giant gaps in functionality.
-It is not perfect, but it should be hooked up and working.
+It is not perfect, but it should be functional.
 It has some killer features and some elements that are great.
+And mostly it has solid hackable bones.

 ---